Amos47/2400/Chapter2/Ch02_Backstory.md

 <a name="sens_beac"></a>
 #### Sensors and beacons

-Let's first step back and look at two pivotal pieces of technology which we have discussed briefly previously, but need to really *contextualise* in order to fully appreciate their impact.
+Let's step back and look at two pivotal pieces of technology which we have discussed briefly previously, but need to really *contextualise* in order to fully appreciate their impact.
 We're talking about *sensors* and their *less-capable* cousins, the *beacons*.
 Take a look at Figure SB.

 **Figure SB.
 Sensors and beacons**